No. 22 Auburn reaches SEC tourney final, downs Florida 65-62

 This game felt much more like a consolation prize and warm-up to the other semifinal, with some of the biggest cheers coming on a reminder that Kentucky-Tennessee was up next.

 Auburn and Florida did their best to put on a good show with lots of shooting, and the Gators putting on a clinic in precision to keep pace with the Tigers’ offense.
 The Gators turned in their best shooting performance of the season (60.5 percent) on their fewest shot attempts of the year (38).
+Florida also dominated on the boards (32-17).

+“It’s really hard to look at that stat sheet and explain an Auburn victory,” Pearl said.

-When Kevarrius Hayes dunked with 1:11 left to pull Florida within 61-60, that set up a frantic finish.
+When Hayes dunked with 1:11 left to pull Florida within 61-60, that set up a frantic finish.

 Auburn’s fourth and final turnover came with 57 seconds left when Chuma Okeke was too slow getting the ball across midcourt.
 Keyontae Johnson missed for Florida, and Harper answered with a 3 — his lone made basket of the second half.
 Jalen Hudson drove for a layup with 7.4 seconds to go, then Harper hit one of two free throws with 6.2 seconds left.

 Johnson rebounded the missed free throw, got the ball to Hudson, who passed to Andrew Nembhard, who upset No. 9 LSU in the quarterfinals by hitting a 3 with a second left.
-Three Tigers surrounded Nembhard, and his shot came up well short and drew no foul call before the buzzer.
+Auburn watched the end of that game.
+That’s why three Tigers surrounded Nembhard, and his shot came up well short and drew no foul call before the buzzer.

+Pearl wanted Bryce Brown to foul quickly, and the Auburn senior said it was a mental lapse on his part.
+Replays show Brown appeared to grab at Nembhard’s left arm, but the guard said he felt he got the ball.

+“Whether they fouled me or not, it doesn’t really matter at this point,” Nembhard said.

-Harper finished with 20 points, and Bryce Brown scored all 11 in the second half.
+Harper finished with 20 points, 17 of those in the first half.
+Bryce Brown scored all 11 in the second half.

+“I thought Jared Harper was amazing,” Florida coach Mike White said.
+“I thought that we made a few defensive mistakes, but we were pretty good defensively.
+They’re that good offensively.”

 Hayes and Hudson each had 16 points to lead Florida, which led 34-30 at halftime.